MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

-# Super Hero Team Dueling
+# Superhero Team Dueling
 ## Wonders and Perils Await
 There are times in this world when the powers of good and evil come together in a mighty clash of force.
 When this happens, it's up to all of us to make sure that we make every one of our assets count.
 What better than a simulation to make sure you have the best team with you when the time comes to stand up to the evil forces of the galaxy's greatest foes.

-Our task is to create a super hero team dueling application so we can be sure we've got the best people to fight evil with.
+Our task is to create a superhero team dueling application so we can be sure we've got the best people to fight evil with.
 This time we're going to use **object oriented programming** to build our applications instead of relying completely on functions.

 ## Procedural vs Object Oriented Programming
 We've learned how to use functions to create code that is re-usable and maintainable.
 We have already benefitted from some of the power that objects give us but haven't explored the depths that are available to us.